markean/aimz/docs/source/user_guide/sampling.rst

 Posterior Sampling
 ------------------

-We first train the model using variational inference, but only draw a single posterior sample for demonstration purposes.
+We first train the model using variational inference, drawing only a single posterior sample for demonstration purposes.
-After fitting, we use :py:meth:`~aimz.ImpactModel.sample` to draw 100 posterior samples for further analysis:
+After fitting, we call :py:meth:`~aimz.ImpactModel.sample` to generate 100 posterior samples for further analysis.
+Setting ``return_datatree=False`` ensures that the results are returned as a dictionary rather than an :external:py:class:`xarray.DataTree`.

 .. jupyter-execute::

     im.fit_on_batch(X, y, num_samples=1, progress=False)
-    dt_posterior = im.sample(num_samples=100)
-    dt_posterior
+    posterior_samples = im.sample(num_samples=100, return_datatree=False)

 \

-We convert the posterior samples to a dictionary and pass them to :py:meth:`~aimz.ImpactModel.set_posterior_samples` to update the model’s internal ``posterior``:
+We pass posterior samples to :py:meth:`~aimz.ImpactModel.set_posterior_sample` to update the model’s internal ``posterior``:

 .. jupyter-execute::

-    # We need to remove the auxiliary `chain` dimension
-    im.set_posterior_sample(
-        {k: v.values for k, v in dt_posterior.sel(chain=0).posterior.items()}, );
+    im.set_posterior_sample(posterior_samples);

 Posterior Predictive Sampling